Culinary delicacies in idyllic Alpine aurroundings

 Hobelkäse, Bergkäse and Alpkäse

-Almost everything revolves around milk on all the farms in the holiday region of Gstaad.
+Almost everything revolves around milk on all the farms in the Destination Gstaad.
 Alpine cheese, Hobelkäse and mountain cheese are just a few of the region's top-quality products.
 The producers have two meet strict regulations in order to be permitted to market their products under the relevant classification and the quality seal "Appellation d'origine contrôlée (AOC)".
 These requirements are stipulated in the specification of the Swiss Federal Office for Agriculture.
 Alpkäse, or Alpine cheese, is therefore is a full-fat hard cheese made of unpasteurised Alpine milk with a hard rind.
 It is round, with a diameter of between 28 and 48 cm and weighs between 5 and 14 kg.
 When it is refined into Hobelkäse, it becomes an extremely hard cheese, which is traditionally finely sliced with a slicer before being served.
 The designation Bergkäse, or mountain cheese, may only be used to describe cheese actually made in the valley.

 The strict regulation relating to Alpine and Hobelkäse, even start with the feed.
 Dairy cows may only eat what grows on the Alpine summer pastures.
 Farmers are required to have stopped feeding silage to the cows at least two weeks before moving the cows up onto the Alpine pastures and thus also the start of production.
 Supplements or substances, produced using genetically modified organisms, are also prohibited.